truthixify/haven/README.md

 ### TEE Attestation

 All account linkages and scoring happen inside the Phala TEE.
 A DCAP attestation cryptographically proves the scoring computation ran inside a genuine Intel TDX enclave, binding the scoring result to the TEE's execution environment.
-The SP1 proof worker then generates a ZK proof that verifies the TEE executed the scoring program correctly -- computing each component score honestly from the collected activity data and producing the final score without tampering.
+The SP1 proof worker then generates a ZK proof that verifies the TEE executed the scoring program correctly, computing each component score honestly from the collected activity data and producing the final score without tampering.
 The CKB type script checks this proof on-chain before allowing any score update.

 ### Notifications